 Symptoms vary in each different type of cancer.
 Pancreatic cancer generally does not show symptoms in the early stages, which is why it is very important to get screened regularly.
 People with later-stages of pancreatic cancer may experience pain in the abdomen and lower-middle back, loss of appetite, brown urine, or jaundice.

-If you require surgery for your pancreatic disease, give Agave Surgical Associates a call.
+If you require surgery for your pancreatic disease, give Dignity Health Medical Group a call.
 We can be reached at (602) 582-5233 or you can schedule an appointment online using our secure form.
 We have offices in Chandler and Gilbert, and see patients from Phoenix, Mesa, Chandler, Tempe, Scottsdale, Gilbert, and the surrounding areas.